iDataist/Optimizing-an-ML-Pipeline-in-Azure/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview
-In this project, I constructed ML pipelines using scikit-learn, Hyperdrive, and AutoML.
-First, I constructed a pipeline with scikit-learn.
-Second, I configured a Hyperdrive run to find the optimal hyperparameters.
-Lastly, I configured an AutoML run to find an optimal model and set of hyperparameters.
+In this project, I constructed ML pipelines to predict if a client will subscribe to a term deposit with the bank, using Azure Hyperdrive, and AutoML.
+First, I constructed a pipeline with scikit-learn and configured a Hyperdrive run to find the optimal hyperparameters.
+Second, I configured an AutoML run to find an optimal model and set of hyperparameters.
+Lastly, I compared the performance between the two approaches.

-## Summary
-I built a classifier to predict if the client will subscribe to a term deposit with the bank, and deployed it to an Azure Container Instance (ACI).
-You can find the details of the dataset [here](https://archive.ics.uci.edu/ml/datasets/bank+marketing).

-## Scikit-learn Pipeline
+## Hyperdrive
 The pipeline steps include cleaning data, balancing class, split the data into training/validation/test sets, training, testing and savings models.
 The classification algorithm is logistic regression, which is a binary classifier and one of the simplest models.
 The hyperparameter tuning focuses on two parameters: inverse of regularization strength and maximum number of iterations to converge.

 I used RandomParameterSampling as the parameter sample.
 Parameter values are chosen from a set of discrete values or a distribution over a continuous range.
 The main benefit is the simplicity and relatively smaller number of runs.